CTA (Corporate Transparency Act)

 Additional Information:

-FinCEN BOI website and Small Entity Compliance Guide.
+For further information, please see the FinCEN BOI website and Small Entity Compliance Guide.

 If you have questions about the implications of the CTA and reporting obligations, please do not hesitate to contact us.